StefanMathis/planar_geo/README.md

 Since the "point" type is defined using the floating-point type `f64`, a lot of operations (i.e. intersection calculation) are prone to rounding-errors.
-These operations therefore require specifying an absolute tolerance `epsilon` and a maximum units in last place tolerance `max_ulps`, which are usually as inputs for [`ulps_eq`] (from the [approxim] crate) to e.g. determine whether two points are approximately equal.
+These operations therefore require specifying an absolute tolerance `epsilon` and a maximum units in last place tolerance `max_ulps`, which are used as inputs for [`ulps_eq`] (from the [approxim] crate) to e.g. determine whether two points are approximately equal.
 It is recommended to use the "default" tolerances [`DEFAULT_EPSILON`] and [`DEFAULT_MAX_ULPS`] unless there is a good reason to